Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions: Preliminary I: Singular flows

 \end{definition}

-\begin{theorem} \cite[Proposition 3.8 and 3.9]{PYY} Let $\Lambda$ be a sectional-hyperbolic chain recurrence class for a $C^1$ vector field $X$.
-Then there exists $\vep>0$ such that $X$ is almost expansive at sale $\vep$ on the maximal invariant set in a small neighborhood $U$ of $\Lambda$. \end{theorem}
+\begin{theorem} \cite[Proposition 3.8 and 3.9]{PYY} Let $\Lambda$ be a sectional-hyperbolic chain recurrence class for a $C^1$ vector field $X$ with all singularities hyperbolic and non-degenerate.
+Then there exists $\vep>0$ such that $X$ is almost expansive at scale $\vep$ on the maximal invariant set in a small neighborhood $U$ of $\Lambda$. \end{theorem}

-By~\cite[Proposition 2.4]{LVY}, $X|\Lambda$ is entropy expansive at the same scale.
-Due to the classic work of Bowen~\cite{B72}, the metric entropy, as a function of invariant probability measures, various upper semi-continuously under the weak* topology.
+By~\cite[Proposition 2.4]{LVY}, $X|_\Lambda$ is entropy expansive at the same scale.
+Due to the classical work of Bowen~\cite{B72}, the metric entropy, as a function of invariant probability measures, varies upper semi-continuously under the weak* topology.
 This further implies that every continuous function has at least one equilibrium state.
 Here we will not give the precise definition of entropy expansivity, since later we will state the CT criterion which provides both the existence and the uniqueness of such an equilibrium state for H\"older continuous functions.

 The following theorem is taken from~\cite[Theorem C]{PYY}. \begin{theorem} Let $\Lambda$ be a sectional-hyperbolic attractor for a $C^1$ vector field $X$.
-Then $X|\Lambda$ has positive topological entropy. \end{theorem} Combined with the previous theorem, we have the existence of a measure of maximal entropy for $X\mid \Lambda$.
+Then $X|_\Lambda$ has positive topological entropy. \end{theorem} Combined with the previous theorem, we have the existence of a measure of maximal entropy for $X|_ \Lambda$.